marlon-caisip/PetStorePOS/README.md

 # PetStorePOS

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version.
+This project is a Point of Sales System Project

 ## Development server